Grizzlies meet Suns, aim to extend home win streak

 Dillon Brooks (17.8 ppg), Jaren Jackson (16.6 ppg, six rebounds and 3.1 blocks per game) and Steven Adams (10.3 rpg) round out a talented starting five that can score at will when they play well.

-Booker played four minutes and scored two points but exited early after he reinjured his groin.

-Chris Paul had 17 points and 16 assists for the Suns.
-Deandre Ayton added 22 points and 16 rebounds.
+Booker joins guards Landry Shamet (right Achilles soreness), Cameron Payne (right foot strain) and forward Cameron Johnson (knee) in being ruled out of Tuesday’s road game.

-Landry Shamet, who had 31 points and six assists in the loss to the Nuggets, has emerged as a legitimate weapon in the absence of Booker.
+Shamet, who had 31 points and six assists in the loss to the Nuggets, had emerged as a legitimate weapon in the absence of Booker.
 Over his past four games, Shamet has averaged 22.5 points for a Phoenix team that’s lost eight of its past 11 games.

 “We’ll be all right,” Shamet said.
 “The important thing is we’re doing the right things.”